CESNET/simplesamlphp-module-totp/README.md

 # TOTP

-TOTP is a [SimpleSAMLphp](https://simplesamlphp.org/) [auth processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc) that enables the use of the _Time-Based One-Time Password Algorithm_ (TOTP) as a second-factor authentication mechanism on either an Identity Provider or Service Provider (...or both!).
+TOTP is a [SimpleSAMLphp](https://simplesamlphp.org/) [auth processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc) that enables the use of the _Time-Based One-Time Password Algorithm_ (TOTP) as a second-factor authentication mechanism on either an Identity Provider or Service Provider (or both).

-This has been tested with _Google Authenticator_ on iOS and Android.
+This has been tested with Google Authenticator and FreeOTP.

-## Why?

-While a there are a few two-factor authentication modules that already exist for SimpleSAMLphp, they are all implemented as [authentication sources](https://simplesamlphp.org/docs/stable/simplesamlphp-authsource).

 As an auth processing filter, this module is flexible in a number of ways: